agda/agda/HACKING.md

 Branches
 ---------

-The two main branches of the repository are `master` and `future`.
-The master branch contains everything slated for the next release, and the future branch should be used for more experimental features that need longer to mature.
-Any changes on master must be merged into the future branch (NOTE: currently there are no additional features on future, so merging is not required or encouraged).

 Feature branches should be used generously when fixing bugs and adding features.
-Whenever possible, branches should be based on the master branch.
-Even when working on features in the future branch, try to do as much of the work as possible on master to reduce the number and severity of merge conflicts.
+Whenever possible, branches should be based on the `master` branch.
+Feature branches should be merged when the feature is ready, no before, otherwise we risk releasing a half-baked feature.

-For instance, fixing issue 1234 would work as follows:
+For instance, fixing issue 1234 would work as follows.
+Suppose you are using `upstream` as your upstream Agda repository.
+This could be either `origin` (if you have push rights) or your own fork of Agda.

     git checkout master
     git checkout -b issue1234 # create a new branch based on master